albioninnovate/sensors_telescope/README.md

 ## Information flow

 It is anticipated that the information produced by the sensor will be used for more than one application for example; direct display at the telescope, feedback to the positioning system and sending orientation information to external programmes like Stellarium.
-To accommodate this a architecture which allowed the sensor to continually produce data that could be requested by various clients.
+To accommodate this an architecture which allowed the sensor to continually produce data that could be requested by various clients.

-The system comprises a BNO055 connected by I2C to an Arduino sending data via a serial connexion to a Raspberry Pi running a simple server which is available over a IP network.
+The system comprises a BNO055 connected by I2C to an Arduino sending data via a serial connexion to a Raspberry Pi running a simple server which is available over an IP network.

 ![image](docs/arch.png)

+# Telescope Capabilities

+The goal of the project is that the pointing direction of the Optical Tube Assembly (OTA) is available to the user with only 5v power at the telescope.
+The user should be able to have "push to" functionally without any other computer or network connection.
+This implies that simple calibrations are part of the system.
+This latter capability is only practically possible with a some type of use interface, say buttons on the LCD screen.

+If more computing capability, and power is available, data recording, coordination with astronomy software (e.g. Stellarium), or motor drivers become a goal.

 # Ardunio setup

 ref: https://learn.adafruit.com/adafruit-bno055-absolute-orientation-sensor/arduino-code

-an Arduno Mega was used for prototyping and in the future is a possibility for driving motors.
+an Arduino Mega was used for prototyping and in the future is a possibility for driving motors.
 To connect the assembled BNO055 breakout to an Arduino

 Pinouts: